ethandaviessmith/chassis-lab/README.md

 # Chassis Lab - Game Jam Prototype

 ## Overview
 Chassis Lab is a retro-arcade deck-building auto-battler where players drag Head/Core/Arm/Leg cards onto a robot chassis to attach/upgrade parts.
-The game features heat management, part durability, and auto-combat mechanics in a 2-day game jam scope.
+The game features heat management, part durability, and auto-combat mechanics, all developed within a 2-day game jam scope.

-## Project Structure

-This project contains the following key components:

-1. **Core Game Systems**
-   - GameManager.gd - Central game state controller
-   - DeckManager.gd - Manages deck, hand, and card operations
-   - TurnManager.gd - Controls turn sequence and combat flow
-   - CombatResolver.gd - Handles combat interactions
-   - DataLoader.gd - Loads game data from JSON/CSV files

-2. **Entity Classes**
-   - Robot.gd - Player-controlled entity with attachable parts
-   - Enemy.gd - Base enemy class with AI behaviors
-   - Part.gd, Head.gd, Core.gd, Arm.gd, Legs.gd - Part system
-   - Card.gd - Card representation with costs and effects

-3. **Data Files**
-   - cards.csv/json - Card definitions
-   - enemies.csv/json - Enemy definitions
-   - balance.json - Game balance parameters

-4. **Documentation**
-   - content_tables.md - Card and enemy data tables
-   - polish_and_risk.md - Polish priorities and risk assessment
-   - implementation_summary.md - Implementation overview
+## How to Run

+1. Ensure you have Godot Engine v4.x installed.
+2. Open the project in the Godot editor.
+3. Run the main scene (e.g., `main.tscn`).

 ## Core Mechanics

 ### Card System
-- Draw cards each turn
+- Draw cards from your deck each turn.
-- Drag cards to robot chassis to attach parts
+- Drag and drop cards onto the robot chassis to attach or upgrade parts.
-- Parts have energy cost, heat generation, and durability
+- Parts have an energy cost, generate heat, and have a durability rating.

 ### Heat Management
-- Cards generate heat
+- Using parts generates heat.
-- Excessive heat decreases performance
+- Excessive heat can decrease robot performance.
-- Critical heat causes damage
+- Reaching critical heat levels will cause damage to the robot.

 ### Combat System
-- Auto-resolved combat based on attached parts
+- Combat is auto-resolved based on the parts currently attached to your robot.
-- Parts can break if durability reaches zero
+- Parts can break and become unusable if their durability reaches zero.
-- Enemies have different behaviors and attack patterns
+- Enemies feature different behaviors and attack patterns.

-## Implementation Status

-This project contains all necessary scaffolding code and data files for the game jam prototype.
-The next step is implementing the core gameplay mechanics following the implementation priorities outlined in the implementation_summary.md file.

-## Development Timeline
+## Project Structure

-The project is designed for a 2-day jam with the following milestones:
+This project is organized into the following key areas:

-1. Day 1 First Half: Design and core systems
-2. Day 1 Second Half: Card system and robot mechanics
-3. Day 2 First Half: Combat and enemy AI
-4. Day 2 Second Half: Polish and testing
+-   **`scripts/`**: Core game logic and entity classes.
+    -   `GameManager.gd`: Central game state controller.
+    -   `DeckManager.gd`: Manages the player's deck, hand, and card operations.
+    -   `TurnManager.gd`: Controls the turn sequence and combat flow.
+    -   `CombatResolver.gd`: Handles all combat calculations and interactions.
+    -   `DataLoader.gd`: Loads game data from JSON/CSV files.
+    -   `Robot.gd`: The player-controlled robot with attachable parts.
+    -   `Enemy.gd`: Base class for enemy entities.
+    -   `Part.gd`: Represents individual robot parts.
+    -   `Card.gd`: Represents the cards that grant parts.
+-   **`data/`**: Game data files (definitions for cards, enemies, etc.).
+    -   `cards.json`
+    -   `enemies.json`
+    -   `balance.json`
+-   **`addons/`**: Godot editor plugins.
+    -   **Aseprite Wizard**: Used for importing Aseprite files.

-## Running the Project
+## Documentation

-1. Open the project in Godot 4.4
-2. Run game.gd as the main scene
-3. Follow the implementation priorities in implementation_summary.md
+Key design and implementation documents:

+-   **Implementation Summary**: An overview of the implementation plan and development timeline.
+-   **Content Tables**: Data tables for cards and enemies.
+-   **Polish & Risk Assessment**: A list of polish priorities and potential risks.

 ## License

-This project is created for educational purposes and game jam submission.
+This project is created for educational purposes and as a game jam submission.